ebp-nor/workshop-2024/day1_genome_assembly/06_gfastats.md

 ## Evaluating the gfastats results

 Run this code in the terminal command line on the hifiasm assemblies (iyAthRosa.hic.hap1.p_ctg.fa and iyAthRosa.hic.hap2.p_ctg.fa), on the scaffolded assembly (iyAthRosa_scaffolds_final), and fill out the table below.
-If your are missing any of the files, or your assemblies ar not done running yet, you can find a copy of the necessary files at `/cluster/projects/nn9984k/data/iyAthRosa1/assembly/`.
+If your are missing any of the files, or your assemblies ar not done running yet, you can find a copy of the necessary files at `/cluster/projects/nn9984k/data/iyAthRosa1/assembly/` (in subfolders called 22x, 26x, 30x and 22x_scaffolded and 30x_scaffolded.
+26x was not scaffolded in time).

 ```
 eval "$(/cluster/projects/nn9984k/miniforge3/bin/conda shell.bash hook)"